Public Policy and Advocacy

 At times, PotlatchDeltic makes corporate contributions to the campaigns of U.S. state and local candidates in states where such contributions are permitted.
 In addition, corporate contributions are made to several state association PACs for state and local campaign contributions.
 We typically do not make payments to influence ballot issues, unless the issues are directly tied to the Company’s core values and business interests.

 PotlatchDeltic works within several national or state industry associations to direct lobbying outreach and participates in several coalitions and advisory boards.
 The topics we have been engaged in vary from state issues to broader national matters.
 Some issues are resolved in a short timeframe while others can evolve over many years.
 Some of these associations may have interactions with federal or state government officials.
 Federal trade associations establish the percentage of their membership dues that is attributable to lobbying activity.
-In 2023, the total amount of trade association membership dues paid by PotlatchDeltic that was attributable to lobbying activity was nearly $227,040.
+In 2024, the total amount of trade association membership dues paid by PotlatchDeltic that was attributable to lobbying activity was over $302,000.

 The wildfire crisis has become all too evident in recent years.
 Decades of fire exclusion, combined with reduced management on federal lands, has led to a dangerous accumulation of natural fuels that create ladders which enable fires to reach the crowns of trees.
 A drier weather cycle in some regions has further exacerbated fire conditions.